← Back to All Blog Posts

 Getting new talent to join the supply chain and logistics industry is one of the industry's biggest challenges.
 Many firms are complaining they struggle to find qualified candidates for their open positions, as many candidates do not possess the skills or experience required for the job.

-Simply put, when you do have enough people to do the job, you can’t keep your delivery promises.
+Simply put, when you don't have enough people to do the job, you can’t keep your delivery promises.

 Regulations and compliance

-The technology solutions 3PLs implement today are vital in addressing the many challenges facing them.
-A successful 3PL needs to invest in technology wisely to deliver excellent services to clients.
+The technology solutions 3PLs implement today are vital in addressing the many challenges they face.
+A successful 3PL needs to invest in technology wisely to deliver excellent service to clients and customers.
 Solutions that enable 3PL companies to efficiently deliver items to end customers, facilitate real-time communication, integrate with their clients' system, and provide end-to-end visibility are key to 3PL companies' success.

 Automation

-By automating workflows for everything from routing, to customer communications, to reporting, 3PL companies will be able to work more closely with their clients and delight end customers with less overall cost and labor.
+By automating workflows for everything from routing, to customer communications, to reporting, 3PL companies can work more closely with their clients and delight end customers with less overall cost and labor.

 Real-time visibility